mbarde/volto-fullcalendar-block/README.md

 You may have developed a custom version of an event or other content types that want to show in a calendar.

-To do so, you need to provide a function that returns the date, title and urls to show for your content-type.
+To do so, you need to provide a function that returns the date, title, and URLs to show for your content type.

 You need to register that function in the block config in your addon this way: